team-dante/Dante-Patient-Swift/README.md

 Please visit our [documentation](https://team-dante.github.io/dante-patient-docs/) website for a detailed walkthrough of the app.

 ## Future Development
-- 3D image rendering to illustrate patient treatment progress
+- 3D image rendering to illustrate patients' treatment progress

 ## Contributors